+A. Definitions.

-- A. Definitions. - 1.
-The "30-day and monthly average" is the arithmetic average of all samples collected during a consecutive 30-day period or calendar month whichever is applicable.
+- 1. The "30-day and monthly average" is the arithmetic average of all samples collected during a consecutive 30-day period or calendar month whichever is applicable.
 The calendar month shall be used for purposes of reporting self-monitoring data on discharge monitoring report forms. - 2.
 "Daily Maximum" ("Daily Max.") is the maximum value allowable in any single sample or instantaneous measurement. - 3.
 A "grab" sample, for monitoring requirements, is defined as a single "dip and take" sample collected at a representative point in the discharge stream. - 4.
-"Upset" means an exceptional incident in which there is unintentional and temporary noncompliance with technologybased permit effluent limitations because of factors beyond the reasonable control of the permittee.
-An upset does not include noncompliance to the extent caused by operational error, improperly designed treatment facilities, inadequate treatment facilities, lack of preventive maintenance, or careless or improper operation. - 5.
-"Bypass" means the intentional diversion of waste streams from any portion of a treatment facility. - 6.
+An "instantaneous" measurement, for monitoring requirements, is defined as a single reading, observation, or measurement. - 5.
+"Upset" means an exceptional incident in which there is unintentional and temporary noncompliance with technology-based permit effluent limitations because of factors beyond the reasonable control of the permittee.
+An upset does not include noncompliance to the extent caused by operational error, improperly designed treatment facilities, inadequate treatment facilities, lack of preventive maintenance, or careless or improper operation. - 6.
+"Bypass" means the intentional diversion of waste streams from any portion of a treatment facility. - 7.
 "Severe property damage" means substantial physical damage to property, damage to the treatment facilities which causes them to become inoperable, or substantial and permanent loss of natural resources which can reasonably be expected to occur in the absence of a bypass.
-Severe property damage does not mean economic loss caused by delays in production. - 7.
-"Director" means Director of the Utah Division of Water Quality. - 8.
-"EPA" means the United States Environmental Protection Agency. - 9.
-"Act" means the "Utah Water Quality Act". - 10.
+Severe property damage does not mean economic loss caused by delays in production. - 8.
+"Executive Secretary" means Executive Secretary of the Utah Water Quality Board. - 9.
+"EPA" means the United States Environmental Protection Agency. - 10.
+"Act" means the "Utah Water Quality Act". - 11.
 "Best Management Practices" ("BMP's") means schedules of activities, prohibitions of practices, maintenance procedures, and other management practices to prevent or reduce the pollution of waters of the State.
-BMP's also include treatment requirements, operating procedures, and practices to control plant site runoff, spillage or leaks, sludge or waste disposal, or drainage from raw material storage.
+BMP's also include treatment requirements, operating procedures, and practices to control plant site runoff, spillage or leaks, sludge or waste disposal, or drainage from raw material storage. - 12.
+"CWA" means The Federal Water Pollution Control Act, as amended, by The Clean Water Act of 1987.